junlarsen/llvm4j/README.md

 **Installation**

-You can retrieve llvm4kt from Jitpack.io.
+You can retrieve Bitbuilder from Jitpack.io.
 Add the following to your gradle configuration.

 ```groovy